 Intent: The Big Ideas in Life Studies at Atherton High

-It adds to this an investigation into religious and ethical debates, which encourages empathy for other points of view and develops the cultural capital of the students to able to engage in informed discussion and debate on a wide variety of current affairs and big ethical and philosophical questions in life.
+It adds an investigation into religious and ethical debates, which encourages empathy for different beliefs and develops the cultural capital of the students so they are able to engage in informed discussion and debate on a wide variety of current affairs and big ethical and philosophical questions in life.
 Students are exposed to a range of opposing views to challenge their assumptions, especially those in religious texts, newspapers and news broadcasts and social media.
-These experiences also serve to improve functional skills such as literacy and oracy, development of general and specialised vocabulary and to build an understanding of abstract ideas such as nations, democracy, money, morality and ethics.
+These experiences also serve to improve functional skills such as literacy and oracy, development of general and specialised vocabulary and building an understanding of abstract ideas such as nations, democracy, money, morality and ethics.